amberframework/granite/README.md

 [waterlink/crystal-mysql](https://github.com/waterlink/crystal-mysql) for more
 details.

-The table is namespaced with `_t` so you can perform joins without conflicting field names.
+The table is namespaced with the name of the class so you can perform joins without conflicting field names.

 ```crystal
 posts = Post.all("WHERE name LIKE :name", {"name" => "Joe%"})